John 15:11,“These things I have spoken to you, that my joy may be in you, and that your joy may be full.”

 - That Jesus’ joy might be in His disciples.

 - That Jesus’ disciple’s joy might be full.

 Jesus, through His words, gives joy to His disciples.
 Many times, we lack joy because we are not taking in the words of Christ.
 Jesus wants His followers to have joy.
 The words of Christ produce joy.
 What a joy it must have been for the disciples to hear these words from Jesus.
-He is telling them He is going to be leaving and going back to the Father, but in the middle of it, He tells them they have His joy in the midst of it all.
+He is telling them He will be leaving and returning to the Father, but in the middle of it, He tells them they have His joy in the midst of it all.

 These four actions will help you know the joy of Christ.

 Read your Bible.
-Jesus said He spoke these words to His disciples so that His joy would be in them and that their joy would be full.
+Jesus said He spoke these words to His disciples so that His joy would be in them and their joy would be full.
 For the Christian, it is impossible to have joy apart from the word of God.
-Don’t just read your Bible to get through the passage but read so that you might know Christ.
-All of Scripture is about Him (John 5:39) and are His words.
+Don’t just read your Bible to get through the passage; read so that you might know Christ.
+Scripture is about Him (John 5:39) and His words.
 Read to know Christ from Scripture, and you will experience the fullness of joy.

 Read an Advent devotional.
-There are many good devotionals that focus your thinking on Christ and the joy of being in union with Him.
-An added benefit is that many of these are meant to be read throughout the Advent season, so the chapters are short which gives you time to think about what you read.
+Many good devotionals focus your thinking on Christ and the joy of being in union with Him.
+An added benefit is that many of these are meant to be read throughout the Advent season, so the chapters are short, giving you time to think about what you read.

 How can you know and experience the joy of Christ this holiday season?
 Know Christ.
 Knowing that He is for you and that He wants you to be full of joy.
-Preach to yourself that the best thing you’ve ever been given is a relationship with God that was purchased by Jesus Christ.
+Preach to yourself that the best thing you’ve ever been given is a relationship with God that Jesus Christ purchased.